Does this test have other names?

 Certain antibiotics, such as erythromycin, clarithromycin, ciprofloxacin, and norfloxacin

-Fluvoxamine, a drug for anxiety
+Fluvoxamine, a medicine for anxiety

 How do I get ready for this test?